Evan-Roberts-808/Pong/README.md

 python menu.py
 ```

-### Running the Executable
+### Running the Executable (Windows)

 1. Follow the directions above to clone the repo, or click the green "Code" button and select "Download ZIP".
 If necessary, unzip the downloaded file.

-2. In your file explorer, open the Project folder, and navigate into the nested Pong folder.
+2. In your file explorer, open the Project folder, and navigate into the nested Windows folder.

-3. Run the Pong.exe executable to play the game.
+3. Run the pong.exe executable to play the game.

 <b>Note:</b> Due to it not being a widely distributed executable, your anti virus may stop to scan the file before the game can be launched.

+### Running the Executable (macOS)

+1. Follow the directions above to clone the repo, or click the green "Code" button and select "Download ZIP".
+If necessary, unzip the downloaded file.

+2. In your file explorer, open the Project folder, and navigate into the nested Mac folder.

+3. Locate the "pong" file.

+4. Right-click on the "pong" file and select "Open."
+You might encounter a security prompt because the application is from an unidentified developer.

+5. To open the application, right-click on it again and select "Open" from the context menu.

+6. If the antivirus software on your macOS system flags the application, you may need to allow the application to run.
+You can do this through the antivirus software settings.

+7. Run the "pong" executable to play the game.

+<b>Note:</b> macOS has strict security measures for applications from unidentified developers, and you might need to override these settings to run the executable.

 ## Features
 - Interactive Pong Gameplay: Enjoy a classic Pong experience with both single-player mode against AI and a thrilling two-player mode for competitive matches.